Separated at the border, reunited, then separated again: For migrant families, another trauma

 But six months later, they were separated again.
 Antonio went to a scheduled check-in at an Immigration and Customs Enforcement office in central California.
 He was handcuffed by ICE agents while Maily was in her second-grade class.
 They haven’t been together since.

-A federal court ordered the government to reunite the thousands of families separated under Trump’s zero-tolerance policy.
+A federal court ordered the government to reunite the thousands of families separated under President Donald Trump’s zero-tolerance policy.
 But many of those parents were released from detention without any legal status in the United States.
 They were back with their children, but immediately subject to deportation — and re-separation.

 Separated from her 3-year-old at the border in 2018, a mother wonders if the U.S. election will bring a reunion

 Antonio, a part-time mechanic, landed in Honduras alone on Jan.
 16, 2019.
 He was not allowed to say goodbye to his daughter.
 Their second separation has so far lasted two years.
-Maily is now a fourth grader in New Orleans.
+Maily is now a fourth-grader in New Orleans.

 “Separating us once was horrible enough,” he said between sobs at his home in rural Honduras.
 “Now it feels like I’ve died twice.”
 He spoke on the condition that his last name be withheld for fear of reprisals in Honduras.

-Two and a half years after President Donald Trump ordered an end to family separations, immigration attorneys and advocates are growing increasingly concerned about re-separations.
+Two and a half years after Trump ordered an end to family separations, immigration attorneys and advocates are growing increasingly concerned about re-separations.
 The policy of taking children from their parents at the border provoked global outrage, but far less attention has been paid to those families — or their legal cases — afterward.

-Parents and children emerged from zero tolerance with separate immigration cases — often with pending removal orders and no attorneys.
+Parents and children emerged from the zero-tolerance policy with separate immigration cases — often with pending removal orders and no attorneys.
 In hundreds of those cases, parents have been ordered deported while their children’s asylum or visa applications were being processed.

 ‘One separation was not enough’

-The ACLU announced in November that it had been unable to locate 666 parents who were separated from their children at the border.
+The American Civil Liberties Union announced in November that it had been unable to locate 666 parents who were separated from their children at the border.
 Since then, attorneys have learned that some of them were re-separated and deported alone.
 In recent weeks, advocates have located more than a dozen re-separated parents in Central America.

 “Even after families were reunited by the court, the Trump administration tried to re-separate them by deporting the parent,” said Lee Gelernt, the lead ACLU attorney on family separation.
 “Incredibly, one separation was not enough for the Trump administration.”